I’m sure you’ve heard about term insurance.

 Protecting your income > creating a legacy.

-But with a term till 99, both aspects can be satisfied.
+But with a term till 99, both aspects can be satisfied to a reasonable degree.

-If you wish to see whether this makes sense for you, get quotes on term insurance till 99 years old now.
+If you wish to see whether this makes sense for you, get quotes for term insurance till 99 years old now.